-After meeting our guides from Azamara Cruises, we were taken to get our visitors passes.
+After meeting our guides from Azamara Cruises, we were taken to get our visitor passes.
 After clearing security, we were scanned onboard the 5* Luxury Boutique small ship “Azamara Quest” which felt like walking into Harrods, with everything we were seeing giving us a pure luxury experience.

-We then caught a lift up towards the “Aqualina Restaurant” to be served tea, coffee and pastries along with choices of soft drinks and bottled water.
+We then caught a lift towards the “Aqualina Restaurant” to be served tea, coffee and pastries along with choices of soft drinks and bottled water.
 We had breath taking views of the Solent below us.

-We viewed the gym and luxury spa on deck 9 and walked through the sanctum spa, complete with saunas and treatment rooms which catered for every type of treatment and massage, with day passes starting from $59 or an All Voyage Spa Pass for $150.
+We viewed the gym and luxury spa on deck 9 and walked through the sanctum spa.
+It was complete with saunas and treatment rooms, which catered for every type of treatment and massage.
+There are day passes starting from $59 or an “All Voyage Spa Pass” for $150.

 The only charges are for spa passes and Wi-Fi onboard.
-However, Azamara Cruises always gives you a variety of dining venues, 24 hour room service, beer, prosecco or wine by the glass and spirits, tips and gratuities, unlimited self-service laundry with no queuing!
+However, Azamara Cruises always gives you a variety of dining venues, 24 hour room service, beer, prosecco or wine by the glass and spirits, tips and gratuities, and unlimited self-service laundry with no queuing!

-We were also shown the huge Cabaret Lounge with the theatre, which was also located on deck 5, and then we moved onto the Mosaic cafe (this onboard coffee corner may very well become your favourite nook on the ship).
+We were also shown the huge Cabaret Lounge with the theatre, which was also located on deck 5, and then we moved onto the “Mosaic café” (this onboard coffee corner may as very well become your favourite nook on the ship).
 With elegant and comfortable furniture, complete with the arcade of shops and “The Den” - where the future cruise desk was along with the piano bar for evening cocktails.

 Always Included: